unniananya/CZ3002-foodBuddy/README.md

 INSERT INTO roles(name) VALUES('ROLE_ADMIN');

 4. Upload food-test.csv into MySQL as table name 'food'.
-Makesure the values for all nutrients are double
+Make sure the values for all nutrients are double
 5. Run application again